Adventure Travel

 Many trekkers pair a travel policy with a rescue membership — see the table for what each layer does in our data.

-Adventure travel insurance → Ski & sports comparison →
+Adventure travel insurance → High-altitude trekking comparison →

 FayeUSARequires Bundle 1C or 1D for trekking above 2,700m (9,000ft).
 Hard ceiling: 6,000m.$250,000 USDContact providerQuote